karuna-gupta21/Weather-App/README.md

 # Weather-App
-This is one of basic weather app
+This is one of the  basic weather app